Overview

 Top content based on the selected reporting period

-The top content panel shows your site’s most popular content during the time period selected from the calendar dropdown based on Analytics data, including pageviews, unique pageviews, bounce rate, and session duration.
+The top content panel shows your site’s most popular content during the time period selected from the calendar dropdown based on Analytics data, including pageviews, sessions, engagement rate, and session duration.

 Speed